telerik/ajax-docs/controls/menu/mobile-support/render-modes.md

 >important RadMenu, as well as the other Telerik controls that utilize render modes, supports only one type of render mode per page.
 This includes mode being set for a standalone instance, and a programmatically created instance.
 All such controls must have the same RenderMode on a given page.
 This also includes instances from user controls and master pages.
 >

->caution Telerik RadMenu does not support separators when control is in Lightweight RenderMode.
+>caution RadMenu does not support separators when the control is in Lightweight RenderMode.
+>

+>caution RadMenu does not support Templates and images cannot be added to menu items by using their ImageUrl property when the control is in Mobile RenderMode.
 >

 ## Setting the Render Modes